Breakout Triangle Trading Strategy

 An example of an ascending triangle is listed below:

-Ascending triangle example
+Ascending triangle trading strategy

 Descending triangle